rphumulock/Java-Playground/README.md

 🔧 Language: Java 9

 Exploration in modern Java.

-This is a collection from Tim Buchalka's 🔗 [Complete Java Masterclass](https://www.udemy.com/course/java-the-complete-java-developer-course/) Udemy Class and branches off of it.
+This is a collection from Tim Buchalka's 🔗 [Complete Java Masterclass](https://www.udemy.com/course/java-the-complete-java-developer-course/) Udemy Class will build off of it.

 ## Content
 Each section contains localized entrypoints and utilities.